Brief

 Sven Mäses, A. Paris) ascend a ~4500m high virgin peak, naming

-it "Estonian University" in honor of the 70th anniversary of the first
+it "Estonian University" in honor of the 70th anniversary of establishment of the first Estonian national university in Tartu in 1919

 1990